 - Remove any brown spots or coarse strings with a vegetable peeler.
 Wash under cold running water.

-Rhubarb custard and rhubarb custard crisp can easily be modified to be low carb recipes.
-In general it is a matter of switching white enriched flour to almond flour and switching pure cane sugar to a sugar substitute.
+Modifying the “crisp” to be low carb is a matter of switching white enriched flour to almond flour and switching pure cane sugar to a sugar substitute.
 Use nuts instead of oats for the desired crunch in a crisp.

 My favorite sugar substitute is A monkfruit blend.
 The monkfruit blends usually include erythritol.
 The flavor of the custard using this blend is very good.
 Some people will notice a “cooling” taste from the erythritol part of the blend.
 Some people also experience digestive issues with erythritol.